Forest and landscape fires

 A person who has discovered a fire is required to:

-- immediately notify the alarm center (emergency number 112), where the outbreak of fire took place and what is burning, provide their surname and the telephone number used for giving the notification and answer the questions of the rescue manager;
+- immediately notify the Emergency Response Centre (emergency number 112) of where the fire has broken out and what is burning, provide their surname and the telephone number used for giving the notification, and answer the questions of the rescue leader;

 - warn people at risk;